karanewell/BellaBeatCaseStudy/README.md

 [^1]https://api.drum.lib.umd.edu/server/api/core/bitstreams/ad87d60f-4cfa-4f26-bda8-3d3984b3f5d1/content
 ### 2.4 Data Limitations
-Primary limitations in the data include, predetermined conditions of participants, validity of participants gender, unknown data surrounding age, small data sample compared to amount of users noted in the year of 2016.
+Primary limitations in the data provided include: predetermined conditions of participants, the validity of participant gender, unknown data surrounding age, small data sample compared to amount of total 2016 FitBit users.
 May contain human error if any included values were manually inputted into the system.

 I will move forward with examining the data on hand and provide recommendations based on the trends.